daniel-isidro/hot_n_pop_song_machine/README.md

 ![Billboard](https://github.com/daniel-isidro/hot_n_pop_song_machine/blob/master/media/billboard.png)

-For getting all the **Billboard 100** weekly hit songs and artist names in the United States, from 1962 till 2020, we perform **web scraping** on the [Ultimate Music Database](http://umdmusic.com/default.asp?Lang=English&Chart=D) website.
+For getting all the **Billboard 100** weekly hit songs and artist names in the United States, from 1962 till 2020, we perform **web scraping** on the [**Ultimate Music Database**](http://umdmusic.com/default.asp?Lang=English&Chart=D) website.
+We scrape this web instead of the official [Billboard.com](Billboard.com) as it contains the same data and it is more conveniently formatted (very few ads, no Javascript, no tracking code).

 We use **BeautifulSoup4** as our Python library tool for scraping the web.